Winterizing the Garden

 If your palm is in a pot, the palm tree should either be moved to a frost-free location or the pot should be buried in the ground to protect the roots.

 Trachycarpus fortunei is frost hardy so it will only need winter protection during prolonged periods of cold weather, not all winter long.
-If it is wrapped all winter long the risk of crown rot increases.
+If it is wrapped all winter long the risk of rot increases.

 Marginal Plants